daichuanwu21/tank-turn-tactics/planning/API-Planning-1.md

 STEPS

 - check for non-empty userId: NO? send 400
+- start transaction
 - check if user with userId exists in database: NO? send 400
 - check if user's email is verified: YES? send 400
-- modify verification attribute
+- modify user verification attribute
+- generate random position
+- check if position is taken by another tank
+- add tank with 3 HP, 2 R, 0 AP
-- save user
+- end transaction
 - send 200

 RETURNS